 But, while the foundation of your keyword research and SEO strategy could be similar from country to country, you'll still need to identify how search behaviors vary internationally, which languages will be key to your SEO, and local topics that certain international markets might be more heavily searching.

 "When discussing SEO, we usually think about optimizing for Google.
 But, there are many countries in the world where Google’s market share is actually very low," Bujalska-Exner explains.
 "Instead there are other regional alternatives that are used as primary engines.
-For example Yandex is used in Russia and Baidu is primarily used in China."
+For example, Baidu is primarily used in China."

 Although search engines like Baidu, shown below might look similar to Google, they don't necessarily act the same, according to our experts.